cpurcell31/cpurcell31.github.io/_posts/2022-03-18-Cryptopals-Set-1.markdown

 To begin, I would like to start with a few challenges in set 1 of Cryptopals.
-I will be skipping over the first couple of challenges because they don't really need a lot of intense explaining and start off at challenge 3.
+I will be skipping over the first couple of challenges because they don't really need a lot of intense explaining and start off with challenge 3.

 &nbsp;

 ### **Challenge 3: Single Byte XOR**

 >The hex encoded string: 1b37373331363f78151b7f2b783431333d78397828372d363c78373e783a393b3736
+>...
+>
->... has been XOR'd against a single character.
+>has been XOR'd against a single character.
 Find the key, decrypt the message.
 >You can do this by hand.
 But don't: write code to do it for you.
 >How?
 Devise some method for "scoring" a piece of English plaintext.
 >Character frequency is a good metric.
 Evaluate each output and choose the one with the best score.